openresearchlabs/openresearchlabs.github.io/README.md

 # Turku Data Science Group website

+The following README gives a quick glance on how to add information from data files to Turku Data Science Group Website.

 ## Add and edit team member information

 Edit appropriate .yaml-files in data/team to add new team member information.
 The information will then be displayed in content/team.md file under the group specified by the .yaml-file name.
 For example, this will print information on all post-doc team members: